Lars Nootbaar Player Props: Cardinals vs. Twins

 Lars Nootbaar At The Plate

-- In 12.0% of his games this season, he has hit a long ball, and 3.1% of his trips to the plate.
+- He has hit a long ball in 11.8% of his games this season, and 3% of his trips to the plate.

-- Nootbaar has picked up an RBI in 36.0% of his games this year, with two or more RBI in 9.3% of his games.
+- In 35.5% of his games this year, Nootbaar has tallied at least one RBI.
+In seven of those games (9.2%) he recorded two or more RBI.

-- He has scored in 50.7% of his games this season, with more than one run scored in 13.3%.
+- He has scored in 38 of 76 games this season, and more than once 10 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.